I’m Dr Jo Mueller, and I’m a Clinical Psychologist. I specialise in working with parents.

 I have been privileged to enjoy a varied career in psychology, both in clinical and research roles.
 I have worked with parents and children in countries such as Canada, South Africa, Norway, Switzerland, and in multi-cultural communities across the U.K, giving me a rich understanding of parenting across different contexts.

-I was involved in a number of service development projects whilst working in CAMHS, including improving therapeutic group provision for parents, training clinical staff in understanding neurodiversity, and setting up a new Neuropsychiatry Assessment Hub for complex cases.
+I led service development projects whilst working in CAMHS, including improving therapeutic group provision for parents, training clinical staff in understanding neurodiversity, and setting up a new Neuropsychiatry Assessment Hub for complex cases.
 As a CAMHS Team Lead, I provided clinical, operational and strategic management, leading a team of psychologists, psychiatrists, and mental health nurses.

-In my clinical work with parents, I draw upon my own personal experience of becoming a parent, including a fertility journey, traumatic birth, and the day-to-day realities of parenting two lively children.
+In my clinical work with parents, I draw upon my own personal experience including my journey towards becoming a parent, birth experience, and the day-to-day realities of parenting two lively children.
 While everyone has their own unique parenting pathway, parents often find it comforting that I have some lived insight into the difficulties they are facing.

 I am committed to transparent and ethical practice.
 My professional registration is with the UK Health and Care Professions Council (HCPC), and my registration number is PYL28684.
 I am a member of the UK Association of Clinical Psychologists (ACP-UK), and the Association for Child and Adolescent Mental Health (ACAMH).